Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The analysis of public transport in Voyager Point shows there are currently 11 operational transport stops.
-These stops serve a mix of bus routes, with one individual route providing service to all stops collectively offering 45 weekly passenger trips.
-The accessibility of transport is rated as excellent, with residents typically located 138 meters from the nearest stop.
-In this primarily residential area, most commuters travel outward.
-Car remains the dominant mode of transport at 86%, while train usage stands at 10%.
-On average, there are 2.1 vehicles per dwelling, exceeding the regional average.
+The analysis of public transport in Voyager Point shows that there are 11 active transport stops currently operating.
+These stops cater to a mix of bus routes, with a total of 45 weekly passenger trips provided collectively by the individual routes servicing these stops.
+The accessibility of transport is rated as excellent, with residents typically located 138 meters away from the nearest transport stop.
+In this primarily residential area, most residents commute outward.
+The car remains the dominant mode of transport at 86%, while 10% use the train for their commutes.
+Vehicle ownership averages 2.1 per dwelling in Voyager Point, which is above the regional average.

-According to the 2021 Census, a high proportion of residents, specifically 52.8%, work from home, which may be influenced by COVID-19 conditions.
-The service frequency averages at 6 trips per day across all routes, translating to approximately 4 weekly trips per individual stop.
+According to the 2021 Census, a high percentage of residents, specifically 52.8%, work from home, which may be partly due to COVID-19 conditions.
+The service frequency averages 6 trips per day across all routes, equating to approximately 4 weekly trips per individual stop.

 Frequently Asked Questions - Transport